-- Is Russia a Superpower or a Belligerent Fuel Pump?
+- Is Russia a Superpower?

-- The Eurasia Strategic Balance: Geopolitics and Geoeconomics
+- Eurasia’s Strategic Balance: Geopolitics and Geoeconomics

 - Turkey’s Role in an Evolving Eurasia

-Please call 703-684-8807 for further information.
+Please call 703-684-8807 for further information and pricing.

 Really Outstanding, will highly recommend to others.
 Highly professional, thoughtful and experienced classmates greatly added to my positive experience in this class.W.
 Smith, Pentagon